hColleen/fend-project-memory-game-master/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Dependancies

+This version of the game uses Font Awesome version 5.0.13 for icons and Press Start 2P font from Google Appis.
+The browser must also support template literals and forEach (must be a modern browser).

+## Instructions

+Click two tiles.
+If they match, they will remain turned over.
+If they do not match, they will be flipped back over.
+When all tiles are matched, you will recieve a popup informing you of the time taken and your star rating.
+Click reset at any time to start over.